OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: The OnsagerNet architecture and learning algorithm

+To ensure the positive semi-definite property of $\tilde{M} (h)$, we let $\tilde{M} (h) = L (h) L (h)^T + \alpha I$, where $L (h)$ is a lower triangular matrix, $I$ is the identity matrix, $\alpha \geqslant 0$.
+Note that the degree of freedom of $L (h)$ and $\tilde{W} (h)$ can be combined into one $m \times m$ matrix, whose upper triangular part $R(h)$ determines $\tilde{W} (h) = R(h) - R(h)^T$.
+A standard multi-layer perception neural network with residual network structure (ResNet) \citep{he2016deep} is used to generate adaptive bases, which takes $(h_1, \ldots, h_m)$ as input, and outputs $\{ L (h), R (h), U_i(h) \}$ as linear combinations of those bases.
+The external force ${f}_i (h)$ are parameterized based on \emph{a priori} information, and should be of limited capacity so as not to dilute the physical structures imposed by the other terms.
+For forced systems considered in this paper, we typically take $f_i$ as affine functions of $h$.
+The final output of the OnsagerNet is given by

-A standard multi-layer perceptron network with ResNet \cite{he_delving_2015} shortcuts is used to form adaptive bases, which take $(h_1, \ldots, h_m)$ as input, and output $\{ L (h), \tilde{W} (h), U_i(h) \}$ as linear combinations of those bases.
-The final output of the OnsagerNet is given by the right hand side of \eqref{eq:GOPdform}, where $V (h)$ is defined by \eqref{eq:PotentialNet}, and $\tilde{M}$ is defined by \eqref{eq:MLL}.
-Note that in unforced systems we use $\alpha = \beta = 0$, since they are only introduced in forced system to ensure a stability of the learned system as required by Theorem \ref{thm:noblowup}.
-The detailed computation procedure of OnsagerNet is described in \SI{} Architecture \ref{alg:GOPNet} and Fig. \ref{fig:OnsagerNet}.
+where $V (h)$ is defined by {\eqref{eq:PotentialNet}}.
+Note that in an unforced system we have $\alpha = \beta = 0$, {since they are only introduced in forced system to ensure a stability of the learned system} as required by Theorem \ref{thm:noblowup}.
+The computation procedure of OnsagerNet is described in Architecture \ref{alg:GOPNet}.
+The full architecture is summarized in Fig.~\ref{fig:OnsagerNet}.